python-xlib/python-xlib/README.rst

 Documentation
 ~~~~~~~~~~~~~

 The reference manual is not finished by far, but is probably still useful.
+It
-It can be `browsed online <http://python-xlib.sourceforge.net/doc/html/index.html>`__.
+can be `browsed online <http://python-xlib.sourceforge.net/doc/html/index.html>`__.

-There are also some `example programs <examples/>`__ and, of course, `the standard X11 documentation <http://tronche.com/gui/x/xlib/>`__ applies.
+There are also some `example programs <Examples_>`_ and, of course,
+`the standard X11 documentation <http://tronche.com/gui/x/xlib/>`__ applies.

 Project status